NiallPierce/-Pixel-Pals/README.md

 ## Credits

--Credit to my Mentor Alan Bushell who made great suggestions on adding a map in contact section
+-Credit to my Mentor Alan Bushell who made great suggestions on features and styling.

 ### Content

-- For the Flipcards I used W3 Schools tutorial for help- https://www.w3schools.com/howto/howto_css_flip_card.asp
+- For the Flipcards I used W3 Schools tutorial for help [W3 Schools](https://www.w3schools.com/howto/howto_css_flip_card.asp)
 - Icons in header, footer and contact us section are from [Font Awesome](https://fontawesome.com/)
 - Nav Bar I used Love Running for help with positioning.
-- For the colors I was able to use Red Ketchup to keep icons colors the same as back of flip cards and slogan. https://redketchup.io/
+- For the colors I was able to use Red Ketchup to keep icons colors the same as back of flip cards and slogan.
+[Red Ketchup](https://redketchup.io/)

 ### Media

-- Main Hero Image is from Wallpaper Abyss https://wall.alphacoders.com/big.php?i=1019645 Creator: Sonixx
+- Main Hero Image is from [Wallpaper Abyss](https://wall.alphacoders.com/big.php?i=1019645) Creator: Sonixx
-- Video is from Pexel https://www.pexels.com/video/friends-hanging-out-and-playing-video-games-9068505/ Creator: Yan Krukau
+- Video is from [Pexel](https://www.pexels.com/video/friends-hanging-out-and-playing-video-games-9068505/) Creator: Yan Krukau
-- Map in contact section is from maps.ie https://www.maps.ie/create-google-map/
+- Map in contact section is from [Maps.ie](https://www.maps.ie/create-google-map/)
+- Image converted from jpeg to webp using [Cloud Convert](https://cloudconvert.com/)